Mat-thias/stm32-tinyml-sine/README.md

 # STM32 TinyML Sine Wave Approximation

-This project demonstrates how to train a lightweight machine learning model to approximate the sine function using TensorFlow and deploy it on an STM32 microcontroller using PlatformIO.
+This project demonstrates how to train a lightweight machine learning model to approximate the sine function using TensorFlow and deploy it on an STM32 microcontroller using PlatformIO to control the onboard LED in a sinusoidal pattern.
 It serves as a minimal example of how TinyML can be applied to real-world embedded systems with constrained resources.

 ## 🚀 Project Objective